My how time flies.

 Frequently Asked Questions:

-We want to take the time to answer some questions we are frequently asked from people new to Medicare, just like you.
+We want to take the time to answer some questions we are frequently asked from people considering changing Medicare plans, just like you.

 Does Medicare cover all my healthcare expenses?